 - Playback rate: 60 frames/second

-- Edited with: GoPro Studio (free software by GoPro)
+- Edited with: GoPro Studio (free video editing software by GoPro)

 - Gear: GoPro Hero4 Black, Gorillapod SLR, Wasabi batteries